-- A student must notify the attending physician by phone of an expected absence.
+A student must notify the attending physician by phone of an expected absence.
 In the event of illness if a student fails to notify the attending physician at least one hour prior to the clerkship, it will be considered an unexcused absence.
 The student must call the attending physician directly on his/her cell phone or other designated phone number.
-Do not email the physician or call the front desk or the extended site to leave a voice message about an absence. - A student anticipating an extended absence is required to get advanced permission to miss clerkships from every affected clinical faculty member.
+Do not email the physician or call the front desk or the extended site to leave a voice message about an absence.

+A student anticipating an extended absence is required to get advanced approval from the Dean of Students and notify affected clinical faculty.
 This written documentation must be completed prior to the absence.
-Extended absences must be coordinated with the Dean of Students.
+Extended absences must be coordinated with the Dean of Students and affected clinical faculty.
+Students are only allowed 2 absences (excused and/or unexcused) per rotation per quarter.